Art Department

 In-Person

 This course builds on ART 259.
 Students will learn key components of cinematic grammar (for example, tone, casting, and pacing) and will create projects, to which they will bring their unique creative vision.
 Students will also analyze films, primarily those created by underrepresented filmmakers (women, BIPOC, and 2SLGTBQ+).
 To take this course, students must have access to a mobile device that can shoot video and also a computer that can run basic editing software.
-Credit will be granted for only one of ART 359 and ART 386 (2021-2022).
+Credit will be granted for only one of ART 359 or ART 386 (2021-2022).
 Prerequisite: ART 259.
 Three credits.